 Ray Herd had formerly been the director of the Louisiana State Police Crime Laboratory in Baton Rouge.
 By 1981, additional parishes from the northeastern and central parts of the state had joined the Laboratory Commission, the laboratory governing body.
 Branch labs were opened in West Monroe in 1973, and Alexandria in 1976.

-In 1981, legislation was passed to change the name of the commission and the laboratory to North Louisiana Criminalistics Laboratory, bringing the total number of parishes served to 26.
+In 1981, legislation was passed to create the North Louisiana Criminalistics Commission to maintain and operate the North Louisiana Criminalistics Laboratory, as the successor to the Northwest Louisiana Criminalistics Laboratory Commission, bringing the total number of parishes served to 26.
 Since that time the parishes of Avoyelles, Catahoula, and Vernon have joined the Commission, bringing the number of parishes served to 29.

 Member parishes of the NLCL Commission are: Bienville, Bossier, Caddo, Claiborne, Desoto, Lincoln, Natchitoches, Red River, Sabine, Webster, Caldwell, Concordia, East Carroll, Franklin, Grant, Jackson, LaSalle, Madison, Morehouse, Ouachita, Rapides, Richland, Tensas, Union, West Carroll, Winn, Avoyelles, Catahoula and Vernon.